Academic Standing & Probation

 Readmission to CLA will be granted when one term has passed since academic suspension.
 Coursework taken outside the University of Minnesota system will be considered.
 However, final grades must be submitted along with the re-enrollment request.
 Students who elect to continue their academics should reflect on what caused their previous performance.
 Their mental health, physical health, safety, well-being, etc is the top priority.
 We want them to be healthy, supported and ready to succeed.

 All requests for readmission will be reviewed.
-Students are required to submit the Admission after Dismissal form, re-enrollment form and all supporting documentation (medical, health, obituaries, etc).
+Students are required to submit the Admission after Dismissal form, Request for readmission/Return from leave of absence and all supporting documentation (medical, health, obituaries, etc).
 All documentation must be received by CLA at least one week prior to the first day of the term.
 Late submissions will be returned and may be re-submitted for the next term.

 - Considering taking courses elsewhere?
 Access Transferology to verify how courses will transfer back to UMD.
 Additional information about transferring courses to UMD is available through UMD's One Stop Transfer Credit page.